 For more information: nyis.info/watercraftinspection

-We are expanding out program to have coverage at more than 20 launches across the region, with multiple alternate sites that stewards can visit.
-The 2020 steward program will be co-administered with the Thousand Islands Land Trust and will run approximately Memorial Day through Labor Day weekend.
+We have expanded our program to have coverage at more than 20 launches across the region, with multiple alternate sites that stewards can visit.
+The 2020 steward program is co-administered with the Thousand Islands Land Trust and will run approximately Memorial Day through Labor Day weekend.